-- There may be findings that would (unnecessarily) severely constrain Post Office's ability to operate and develop its business and / or cause Post Office to incur significant costs of operational change.
-For example, an adverse finding in relation to Horizon could make recovering losses in branches very difficult and force Post Office into spending significant sums re-designing the system. - Post Office could be exposed to significant compensation claims dating back 20 years which will clearly be material.
-Before the CIT Judgment radically altered the landscape.
-Post Office was content that there were well-established legal principles that would have substantially limited compensation claims to a lower level.
+There may be findings that would (unnecessarily) severely constrain Post Office's ability to operate and develop its business and / or cause Post Office to incur significant costs of operational change.
+For example, an adverse finding in relation to Horizon could make recovering losses in branches very difficult and force Post Office into spending significant sums re-designing the system.